rctl/CryptoVoice/README.md

 **License**

 This project is licensed under GNU AGPLv3.
-If you use this code you have to release your source code publically.
+If you use this code you have to release your source code publicly.

 ### Setup